Academic Dismissal

 Appeal

-Students who have been dismissed from the institution may submit a letter of appeal to the Dean of Academic Programs within ten (10) business days of the date of notification.
+Students who have been academically dismissed from the institution may submit a letter of appeal to the appropriate Program Director within ten (10) business days of the date of notification.
 If an appeal has been filed, students may continue attending courses pending the outcome of the appeal.
-The Dean of Academic Programs will investigate and render a decision within ten (10) business days of receipt of the student’s letter.
-The decision of the Dean of Academic Programs is final.
+The Program Director will investigate and render a decision within ten (10) business days of receipt of the student’s letter.
+The decision of the Program Director is final.

 Readmission

-If an appeal is denied, students cannot attend classes for three consecutive semesters.
+If an appeal is denied, students will not be allowed to attend classes for three consecutive semesters.
 After this time, students must follow the process for consideration for Readmission to MSP.

 Readmission to MSP

-Students whose records have been inactivated due to withdrawal, academic dismissal, or registration/enrollment inactivity of three consecutive semesters or more must apply for readmission to their academic program in order to return as an MSP student.
+Students whose records have been inactivated due to student-initiated withdrawal, academic dismissal due to GPA requirements, or registration/enrollment inactivity of three consecutive semesters or more must apply for readmission to their academic program in order to return as an MSP student.
+The process for requests for reinstatement after disciplinary suspension can be found in the Student Code of Conduct.

 Holds

 All holds (financial, academic, etc.) must be resolved prior to seeking readmission.
-Contact the Director of Student Services/Registrar at 248-476-1122 to determine if there are any holds on the student record.
+Contact the Registrar at 248-476-1122 to determine if there are any holds on the student record.

 Satisfactory Academic Progress